-Redemption Day means each Dealing Day (save for any Dealing Day that is for the sole purpose of the reinvestment of pro-rata portions of Gross Income as contemplated in the preceding paragraph).
+Redemption Day means each Dealing Day.
 Additional Redemption Days may be determined at the discretion of the Manager and notified to Unitholders in advance.

 In relation to applications for cash subscription, the deadline is 5:00 pm (Irish time) on the second Business Day preceding the relevant Dealing Day.